INS Tabar: Sensors

-Air operations
+Aircraft carried

 For her deployment INS Tabar had a Ka-31 Helix-B AEW helicopter embarked from Indian Naval Air Squadron 339 ‘Falcons’ Squadron in Mumbai.
 With a flight crew of two, the Ka-31 has a speed of 143 kn and a maximum ceiling of 6,000 metres.
 Its range is a maximum of 540 nmi and can remain airborne for 4.5 hours.
-The Ka-31’s airborne early warning radar is the E-801M Oko (Eye), a 6 × 1 m planar array located beneath the fuselage.
+The Ka-31's airborne early warning radar is the E-801M Oko (Eye), a 6 × 1 m planar array located beneath the fuselage.
 The radar unfolds during flight and has the ability to detect up to 200 targets while simultaneously track up to 20 airborne or surface threats from a range of 115 km from an altitude of nearly 10000 ft Information gathered can be transmitted via an encoded data-link to a ship or shore command post.

 INS Tabar has also possibility to carry one Ka-28 or one Indian-made HAL Dhruv.